morotsman/morotsman.github.io/_posts/2021-01-04-finagle-airframe.markdown

 Airframe takes care of a lot of boilerplate code which is very nice.
 If I compare with my previous [post] where I used vanilla Finagle I could skip a lot of code, and the code that was left was clearer to read.

 Also, if you come from the Spring Boot world you feel right at home with the Dependency injection and annotation thingies.
-So this might be a good way to introduce a Scala tool on a Java/Spring Boot centric company.
+So this might be a good way to introduce Scala on a Java/Spring Boot centric company.

 All code is available at [github].